holochain/holochain-proto/README.md

 $ git clone https://github.com/metacurrency/holochain.git holochain
 $ cd holochain
 ```
-4. Build the holochain core with all dependencies (note, the first time you run this step it takes a long time.)
+4. Build the holochain core with all dependencies
+  * the first time build is run on a machine, it will download Alpine unix, and install all holochain dependencies.
+  * During development cycles, docker/build will just compile changes made to the holochain go code, and run tests
 ```bash
 $ docker/build
 ```